 If there’s one genre of film I love, it’s science fiction.
 If there are two genres I love, they are science fiction and musicals.
 So you can imagine that during the very rare occurrences that there is an actual musical scene in a science fiction movie (or, I suppose, the more frequent occurrence of a science fiction musical), I’m simply giddy.
 Not all science fiction has to be gritty or bleak – just read some Vonnegut to see why – and a good musical number in a science fiction movie is, for me, almost always entertaining.

-It wasn’t easy – especially since I tried my best to avoid scenes from science fiction musicals – but I compiled 10 clips of singing scenes from science fiction movies.
-Check them out below, and let me know if I left anything off.
+It wasn’t easy – especially since I tried my best to avoid scenes from science fiction musicals – but I compiled some great clips of singing scenes from science fiction movies.
+Check them out below.

 The Diva from The Fifth Element